corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/group-policy.md

 From that information, the MGM builds and exports a group policy file for members to use.

 The MGM group policy file only requires a flag to indicate that a group ID must be generated during virtual node onboarding and information about how to register itself as part of the group.
-Registration for an MGM is essentially finalising the group set up but the registration terminology is kept in-line with the member set-up.
+Registration for an MGM is essentially finalising the group setup but the registration terminology is kept in-line with the member set-up.

 This is a simple file that you can construct manually.
 You can also use the Corda CLI to export a default version.